-The city has a very buzzy atmosphere, with plenty of restaurants, cafes and bars to be discovered in the maze of pedestrian streets and squares of the tiny old town.
-If you want a truly Slovak experience try Prasna Basta Restaurant which is always packed with locals or alternatively (and slightly more pricey) give Slovenska Restauracia a go.
+The city has a very buzzy atmosphere with plenty of restaurants, cafes and bars to be discovered in the maze of pedestrian streets and squares of the tiny old town.
+If you want a truly Slovak experience then head off to the Prasna Basta Restaurant which is always packed with locals, or alternatively give Slovenska Restauracia a try.

 As with all increasingly popular destinations, the best places to stay in Bratislava can get booked up well in advance.
-So plan well ahead, or else visit ths city in the quieter months, when there's less competition for the top properties!
+So plan ahead, or else visit this city in the quieter months, when there's less competition for the top properties!

 For a city break

-- Marrol’s has wonderful retro style and spirit, with lots of treasures kept on from the 20s and 30s.
-Once a stylish townhouse, now one of the best places to stay in Bratislava for a stylish city break, this whole property proclaims 'old fashioned luxury' to guests - who'll be greeted by name by white-gloved bellmen.
+Marrol’s has wonderful retro style and spirit, with lots of treasures kept from the 20s and 30s.
+Once a stylish townhouse, now one of the best places to stay in Bratislava for a stylish city break, this whole property proclaims 'old-fashioned luxury' to guests - who'll be greeted by name by white-gloved bellmen.

-- The Art Hotel William is a smart, modern hotel in a great spot in Bratislava's Old Town.
-There's a strong colour scheme in the spacious rooms, making this feel like a sophisticated place to stay.
+The Art Hotel William is a smart, modern hotel in a great spot in Bratislava's Old Town.
+There's a strong colour scheme in the spacious rooms, giving this place a sophisticated air.

 - The Hotel Albrecht is often thought of as one of the best places to stay in Bratislava, with a reputation for magnificence - but state-of-the-art, of course.
 It's also got a great spa and an excellent restaurant, and the outside of the hotel will really impress you.